 - Balliol– Well situated with an excellent academic reputation, grants available

-- Brasenose– Castle-like appearance!
+- Brasenose– Castle-like appearance with a deer park!
 Good reputation for Law and History

-- Christ Church– Largest, with an aristocratic reputation, touristy, “dreaming spires” – Harry Potter was filmed here!
+- Christ Church– Largest, most prestigious, touristy, “dreaming spires” – Harry Potter was filmed here!

 - Corpus Christi– Small, pretty, near the river, quite insular, low application rate